Apercrummay History, Family Crest & Coats of Arms

 - Origins Available:

 The story of the Apercrummay family begins in ancient Scotland among the Pictish clans.
-The Apercrummay family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The Apercrummay family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Apercrummay family